renjie-liang/renjie-liang.github.io/_pages/about.md

-Mainly focus on video understanding.
+Mainly focus on data mining and information retrieval.